 Don’t get this wrong, you need to produce content regularly, but maybe not in the frequency you’d believe.

-Yaro is the guy that imprints that same theory into my mind.
+Yaro is the guy that imprints same theory into my mind.
 And I enjoy the way he manages to see his lifestyle above his blogging career.

 But right before I copy or follow their teachings, I knew they had put in lots of works in the past to have come to this stage.
 Before laying the foundation that their blogging career now sits on, they’ve worked their socks off and done correctly many things in the past.